 HIT/AUTOMATIC HIT: When units are attacked, each success generates 1 Hit.
-Sometimes an effect will generate a Hit without needing to roll; these are referred to as Automatic Hits.
+Sometimes an effect will generate a Hit without needing to roll.
 All Hits/Automatic Hits allow Defense Saves.
 Unblocked Hits are converted into Wounds.

 IN SHORT/LONG RANGE: When an effect targets a unit in Short Range or Long Range, that unit is considered to be in range if any part of its tray is within the listed range.
 Units are always considered to be within range of their own effects and may target themselves, unless specifically stated otherwise.